How to install Guest Additions for Windows 11 (or 10) on VirtualBox

 VirtualBox install Windows 10 drivers

-Once you complete the steps, the virtual drivers will install, and after the restart, Windows 10 will be able to run normally in a virtual environment.
+Once you complete the steps, the virtual drivers will install, and after the restart, the guest OS will run normally in a virtual environment.

-When a new version of VirtualBox becomes available with more recent drivers, you can use the same instructions to update the Guest Additions on Windows 10.
+When a new version of VirtualBox becomes available, the update will also include an updated version of the VBoxGuestAdditions.iso file containing newer drivers.
+If necessary, you can use the same instructions to update the Guest Additions on your VMs running Windows 10 or Windows 11.
 The setup will replace the virtual drivers with the versions as you run the installer.

 If you cannot mount the image into that machine, the VBoxGuestAdditions.iso is located in the VirtualBox installation folder (in this path: C:\Program Files\Oracle\VirtualBox), which you can use to add the package manually.